slowtypinguy/ALFR3D/README.md

 ALFR3D
 ====

-OpenBeam RepRap design based on Wired1's OB1.4
+OpenBeam RepRap design based on Wired1's OB1.4 and various other printers.